Prodigy-Hacking/ProdigyMathGameHacking/hacks/README.md

 For these hacks to work, you must follow the instructions at https://github.com/PatheticMustan/ProdigyMathGameHacking/wiki/Redirect-Hack.

-If you are encountering errors, tell us at our Discord server and ping the @Customer Support role in the #support channel.
-The invite link is https://discord.gg/PgPa5T5
+If you are encountering errors, tell us at our [Discord server](https://discord.gg/XQDfbfq) and go to the #support channel.